ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 output workbookId string = workbookId_resource.id
 ```

-The workbook definition is set throught the `serializedData` property.
+The workbook definition is set through the `serializedData` property.
 As you can see it's one long string that contains the entire workbook definition.
 Including hardcoded environment specific values, like the API Management instance name `my-api-management-dev`.

 To make it deployable to multiple environments, add an extra parameter to the Bicep script for the API Management instance name as shown below.